MTG/essentia/doc/sphinxdoc/execution_network_algorithm.rst

 The requirements are:

 * a network of connected algorithms (composite or not).
 They are connected via their output sources which connect to one or more input sink(s).
-Sinks are only connected to a single source.
+Every sink is only connected to a single source.
   Composites can only have SourceProxy/SinkProxy.

 * Composite define a ``declareProcessOrder()`` method, which defines the steps to be taken when